By Ashok Prasad, Founder, Niyyam

 Introduction

-If you’re planning to invest in mutual funds, you’ll quickly come across two common options:
+If you’re planning to invest in mutual funds, you will quickly come across these two options:

 And naturally, the question arises: